WPL 2026: How Smriti Mandhana battled severe fever to lead RCB to second title

 RCB Captain Smrti Mandhana.
 (File photo)

-The star opening batter Smriti Mandhana once again showed her class and led Royal Challengers Bengaluru to its second Women's Premier League (WPL) title on Thursday.
+The veteran batter Smriti Mandhana once again displayed her class to lead Royal Challengers Bengaluru to their second Women's Premier League (WPL) title on Thursday.

-Reportedly, Mandhana was down with a high fever of 103°F the night before the final, but she overcame that before playing a match-winning 41-ball 87 in the final.
+Reportedly, Mandhana was down with a high fever of 103°F the night before the final, but she overcame that to play a match-winning 41-ball 87 in the final.

-Chasing a Mammoth total of 204, RCB lost a very early wicket when Chinelle Henry clean bowled Australian batter Grace Harris in just the second over.
+Chasing a mammoth total of 204, RCB lost a very early wicket when Chinelle Henry cleaned up Australian batter Grace Harris in just the second over.

-But then captain Smriti Mandhana came to rescue and, alongside Georgia Voll, took the team almost to the finish line with her aggressive hitting with a strike rate of over 200.
+But then captain Smriti Mandhana came to rescue and, alongside Georgia Voll, took the team almost to the finish line.

-Smriti was adjudged as the man of the match and also won the orange cap for finishing as the highest run-scorer of the tournament with 377 runs from 9 games.
+Smriti was adjudged as the man of the match and also won the orange cap for finishing as the highest run-scorer of the tournament with 377 runs from 9 matches.

 Fresh from the maiden ODI World Cup title, Smriti now added another title to her name, continuing her fabulous form despite all the off-field challenges.